maread99/beanahead/README.md

 As a bare minimum, matches require that the new and expected transactions:
 - are dated within 5 days of each other
 - include a posting to the same Asset account
-- either have matching payee or the new transaction amount is no more than 2% different from the expected.
+- either have matching payee or the imported transaction amount is no more than 2% different from the expected

 If you want a better insight into how matches are evaluated, check out the [reconcile](./src/beanahead/reconcile.py) module to get under-the-bonnet.

 ### Updating
-Beanahead will update the following fields of matched new transactions to include any values specifed for the corresponding expected transaction.
-Any existing values on the new transaction will **not** be overwritten.
+Beanahead will update the following fields of matched imported transactions to include any values specifed for the corresponding expected transaction.
+Any existing values on the imported transaction will **not** be overwritten.
 - **narration**
 - **tags** (excluding #rx_txn and #x_txn)
 - **meta** (excluding beanahead meta fields such as 'final', 'roll' etc)
 - **postings**
-  - postings on the expected transactions will be added to the new transaction if the new transaction does not otherwise include a posting to the corresponding account.
+  - postings on the expected transactions will be added to the imported transaction if the imported transaction does not otherwise include a posting to the corresponding account.
-  - if the new and expected transactions include postings to the same account and only the expected transaction defines a number, the new transaction's posting will be updated to reflect the value as defined on the expected transaction.
+  - if the imported and expected transactions include postings to the same account and only the expected transaction defines a number, the imported transaction's posting will be updated to reflect the value as defined on the expected transaction.

 ## Injection
 The output from `recon` can be copied directly into your main ledger.
 If you're happy to append the full contents 'as is' to the end of your ledger then the `inject` command will do it for you.